-Samsung prepping a Gingerbread-powered Google Experience device?Alex Wagner - Deputy Managing Editor, News Desk
+Samsung prepping a Gingerbread-powered Google Experience device?Alex Wagner - Editorial Director of News and Content

 We've heard rumors in the past that Motorola would be making the first Gingerbread device, but now it looks like Samsung may beat them to the punch.
 The folks at Android and Me, who originally reported on the Moto/Gingerbread rumor, now believe that Samsung plans to make a Google Experience device that will be one of the first to ship with the next version of the Android OS.
 It's said that since Motorola doesn't seem to focus on shipping products with the newest OS, Samsung will pick up the slack and include Gingerbread in an upcoming handset.
 The fact that Samsung doesn't have much of anything planned for the end of this year, save for the Continuum, adds credence to the rumor.
 This Samsung Gingerbread phone is believed to include either a 1GHz Hummingbird processor, like the one found in the Galaxy S line, or a refreshed version clocked at 1.2GHz.
 As for a release, don't expect to see this device on shelves in 2010; it's rumored to be arriving in testers hands this year.
 Samsung may announce it before the year is up, but if they don't, it'll likely show up at CES.